Vulva mapping & why it’s worth trying

 In fact, a study published in the Journal of Psychosomatic Obstetrics and Gynecology measured genital self-image, AKA one’s perception towards their genitals, in 43 vulva-having participants.
 The participants were shown pictures of natural vulvas; the researchers found that exposure to said imagery may lead to a more positive genital self-image in people considering labiaplasty.
 Viewing realistic vulvas also had a positive impact on self-esteem.2

 You might consider how you feel about the appearance of your own vulva—what shaped these feelings?
 Does comparison influence how you feel?
 Where does your reference point originate?

 How vulva mapping can be beneficial

-By comparison, only 30% of people AMAB stands for “assigned male at birth.” reported dissatisfaction with their genitals according to a different study.
+By comparison, only 30% of people AMABAMAB stands for “assigned male at birth.” reported dissatisfaction with their genitals according to a different study.
 4

 Concerns around vulvar appearance might manifest as poor self-esteem, stress, disinterest, or dissatisfaction with sex.
 Taking a gander at your own and coming to realize that there is no “normal,” despite how textbooks, social media, or mainstream porn might portray it, can help boost self-esteem (among other positive effects).